A perspective on Fashion within Video Games

 Moreover, she mentions reclaiming a sense of sexiness for women players, but I find that it must be hard to feel empowered when all you can choose is hyper-sexualized outfits.
 The best example for this is the craze that Lara Croft caused among male gamers in the late 90s and 2000s.
 The Tomb Raider main character was a strong clever woman going through the toughest challenges and yet, gamers reduced her to a pixelated fetish symbol because of her sexy attire.

-Let's look at another way that fashion is misused, rather than sexiness.
-Consider a world in which Brazilian always wear soccer uniforms or Carnival attire.
+Let's look at another way that fashion is misused.
+Consider a world in which Brazilians always wear soccer uniforms or Carnival attire.
 Additionally, they are always overly charismatic and loud.
 That's all there is to it.
 It is literally impossible to watch a movie, play a game, or see pictures online of Brazilian wearing anything other than soccer uniforms.
 Try to imagine how tired, annoyed, and dumb this would look after years of portrayal?
 My reductive approach is the easiest way to explain how fashion can reveal the culture and meaning stereotypes.

 Cultural appropriation and diversity are issues that extend far beyond the games industry, but that does not mean the game developers can't make a difference.
 Video games are a powerful form of media, so why shouldn't they be used to bring about growth, change, and fun as well?